MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Restore-MgBetaDriveRootVersion.md

 This will create a new version with the contents of the previous version, but preserves all existing versions of the file.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Restore-MgDriveRootVersion](/powershell/module/Microsoft.Graph.Files/Restore-MgDriveRootVersion?view=graph-powershell-1.0)

 ## SYNTAX

 ### Restore (Default)